3dmod(1) 3dmod(1)

 used to select the orientation of the slice by setting the angles of

-rotation of the data volume around the X, Y and Z axes.
-A small dis-
+rotation of the data volume around its original X, Y and Z axes.
+A

-play next to the sliders gives a visual cue to the slice location.
+on the right gives a visual cue to the slice location.
+This toolbar

-This toolbar also has two spin boxes, one to select the thickness of
+also has two spin boxes, one to select the thickness of the slice being

-the slice being displayed, the other to select the thickness of model
+displayed, the other to select the thickness of model that will be pro-

 The narrow toolbar at the top of the Slicer has the following buttons,